isabella232/OfficeDocs-O365ServiceDescriptions-pr.ko-KR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="service-availability-for-each-plan"></a>각 계획의 서비스 가용성

-각 Office 365 계획에는 Exchange Online, SharePoint Online 등의 여러 개별 서비스가 포함됩니다. 다음 표에는 각 Office 365 Government 계획에서 사용 가능한 서비스가 나와 있습니다.
+Each Office 365 plan includes a number of individual services, such as Exchange Online and SharePoint Online.
+The following table shows the services that are available in each Office 365 US Government plan.

 ||||||
 |:-----|:-----|:-----|:-----|:-----|